xjunko/riria/README.md

     - exit, open, close, read, write, mmap, unmap, get_thread_id, write_fs_base
     - apparently this is enough to get a DOOM port running, so there's that.
 - pmm + vmm + paging
-    - pmm, vmm and the paging are mostly based off [Arikoto's](https://codeberg.org/NerdNextDoor/arikoto)
+    - pmm, vmm and the paging are mostly based off [Arikoto's](https://codeberg.org/NerdNextDoor/arikoto), which are then modified to work with this kernel
 - malloc (heap)
     - we have kmalloc, kmalloc_phys and kfree
 - vfs